 On April 4, 2017, the Company adopted a Deferred Share Unit Plan (the "DSU Plan").
-On May 24, 2017, at the Company's Annual General and Special Meeting of Shareholders, the DSU Plan was approved.
-As at December 31, 2020, the maximum aggregate number of common shares that could be issued under the DSU Plan and the 2006 Plan was 19,490,818, representing 10% of the number of issued and outstanding common shares on that date (on a non-diluted basis).
-As at December 31, 2020, the Company had stock options to potentially acquire 2,707,049 common shares outstanding under the 2006 Plan (representing approximately 1.39% of the outstanding common shares), leaving up to 16,783,769 common shares available for future grants under the DSU Plan and under the 2006 Plan (combined) based on the number of outstanding common shares as at that date on a non-diluted basis (representing an aggregate of approximately 8.61% of the outstanding common shares).
+The DSU Plan was approved by the Company's shareholders on May 27, 2020 and May 25, 2021.
+As at December 31, 2022, the maximum aggregate number of common shares that could be issued under the DSU Plan and the Stock Option Plan was 19,531,318, representing 10% of the number of issued and outstanding common shares on that date (on a non-diluted basis).
+As at December 31, 2022, the Company had stock options to potentially acquire 2,287,049 common shares outstanding under the Stock Option Plan (representing approximately 1.17% of the outstanding common shares), leaving up to 17,244,269 common shares available for future grants under the DSU Plan and under the Stock Option Plan (combined) based on the number of outstanding common shares as at that date on a non-diluted basis (representing an aggregate of approximately 8.83% of the outstanding common shares).

-During the year ended December 31, 2020, in accordance with the DSU Plan, the Company granted each of the members of the Company's Board of Directors (other than those directors nominated for election by Paulson & Co., Inc.) 90,217 DSUs for a total of 451,085 DSUs with a grant date fair value (defined as the weighted average of the prices at which the common shares traded on the exchange with the most volume for the five trading days immediately preceding the grant) of C\$0.92 per DSU, representing C\$83,000 per director or C\$415,000 in the aggregate.
+During the year ended December 31, 2022, in accordance with the DSU Plan, the Company granted each of the members of the Company's Board of Directors (other than those directors nominated for election by Paulson & Co.
+Inc.) 90,217 DSUs for a total of 451,085 DSUs with a grant date fair value (defined as the weighted average of the prices at which the common shares traded on the exchange with the most volume for the five trading days immediately preceding the grant) of C\$0.92 per DSU, representing C\$83,000 per director or C\$415,000 in the aggregate.

-During the year ended December 31, 2019, in accordance with the Company's DSU Plan, the Company granted each of the members of the Board of Directors (other than those directors nominated for election by Paulson & Co., Inc.) 97,647 DSUs for a total of 488,235 DSUs with a grant date fair value (defined as the weighted average of the prices at which the common shares traded on the exchange with the most volume for the five trading days immediately preceding the grant) of C\$0.85 per DSU, representing C\$83,000 per director or C\$415,000 in the aggregate.
+During the year ended December 31, 2021, in accordance with the DSU Plan, the Company granted each of the members of the Company's Board of Directors (other than those directors nominated for election by Paulson & Co.
+Inc.) 63,359 DSUs for a total of 316,795 DSUs with a grant date fair value (defined as the weighted average of the prices at which the common shares traded on the exchange with the most volume for the five trading days immediately preceding the grant) of C\$1.31 per DSU, representing C\$83,000 per director or C\$415,000 in the aggregate.